Caching & Invalidation

 Common scenarios

-- Updated OG tags, old preview still showing: server-side cache hasn’t expired.
-Use query parameter trick or Facebook Sharing Debugger.
+• Updated OG tags, old preview still showing: server-side cache hasn’t expired.
+Use the query parameter trick or a Meta re-crawl.